 Follow these tips to ensure that your WordPress website is performing flawlessly.

 1. Make Sure Your Website Is Optimized for Mobile Users

-In fact, many of the newer WordPress themes are designed for mobile users.
+A better way to fix this problem In fact, nearly all new WordPress themes are designed for mobile users.
 When thinking about a new theme, make sure you get one that is responsive.
 This means that no matter what size display the visitor is using, your website will format nicely to fit their screen.

 If your website doesn’t utilize these plugins or uses an outdated non-responsive theme, it is time for an upgrade.
 Taking care of your mobile users will help to maximize the performance of your website.

 Don’t Have Time?
-Our WordPress Maintenance Program keeps your site up to date AND backed up daily!
+Our WordPress Maintenance Program keeps your site up to date AND backed up to an offsite location!

 3. Respect Your Users’ Bandwidth